spatie/laravel-medialibrary/README.md

 ## Basic usage

 In essence the medialibrary is very simple.
-All files added to the library is associated with a record in the db.
-All examples in the readme assume that you have already have a news model setup (the package will work with any model).
+All files added to the library are associated a record in the db.
+All examples in the readme assume that you have already have a news model set up.
+Of course this package will work with any Eloquent model.

-First you should let the model that you want to relate to media implement this interface and trait:
+To relate media to a model, the model must implement this interface and trait:

 ```
 namespace App\Models;